ChenBlue/Angular-domain-Uniform-linear-array-radiation-reception/README.md

 ### Ouput results
 * The correlation between two signal with different radiation or reception direction
 * Polar beamforming pattern of the ULA
-* The gain of the desired signal for using different radiation/reception beams
 * The SINR of multiple input signals (multiple reception directions) with diversity combining (considering fading for the signals and interference)

 ## Algorithm